dimzachar/mlzoomcamp_projects/01-capstone_project/README.md

 kaggle datasets download -d vencerlanz09/shells-or-pebbles-an-image-classification-dataset -p Images
 ```
 ![kaggle](https://github.com/dimzachar/mlzoomcamp_projects/blob/master/Extra/kaggle.png)

+If you run it on Saturn Cloud make sure you are inside <code>/tensorflow/mlzoomcamp_projects/01-capstone_project</code>.

 This will download the zip file inside folder named Images.
 Then, unzip it inside this folder manually or using git bash and delete the zip file.
 Since you are inside 01-capstone_project folder do